TransSiP's Patent-pending Jitter Conditioning Technology

 What is "SNJ Conditioning"?

-TransSiP's JC™ jitter conditioning technology and JC-PFM™ DC-DC converter are patent-pending technologies based on TransSiP’s discovery that dislocations in timing of switched-mode DC-DC conversion switching noise, or "switching noise jitter" ("SNJ") become the dominant factor in downstream system performance once the amplitude of switching frequency noise components is attenuated.
+TransSiP's JC™ jitter conditioning technology and JC-PFM™ DC-DC converter are patents-pending technologies based on TransSiP’s discovery that dislocations in timing of switched-mode DC-DC conversion switching noise, or "switching noise jitter" ("SNJ") become the dominant factor in downstream system performance once the amplitude of switching frequency noise components is attenuated.
 The presence of SNJ means performance of noise-sensitive circuitry such as spread-spectrum communications transceivers, GNSS/GPS receivers, ADCs, or precision clocks will be sub-optimal or degraded if only switching noise amplitude is attenuated.

 TransSiP's direct observations and field testing have shown that once SNJ is reduced or eliminated, downstream circuit performance is significantly improved and can reach levels which are equivalent to if not better than the linear (commonly known as “low drop-out” or “LDO”) regulators considered the “de facto” standard for noise-sensitive applications, opening the door for new levels of functionality and autonomy for power-constrained systems.